zhixin9001/2021-SAA/note/tips.md

     - throttles requests to your API using the token bucket algorithm
 - Amazon Gateway Endpoint, specify as a target for a route in your route table for traffic destined

-- route 53
+### route 53
 - route policy
     - simple
     - failover
     - geolocation
     - geoproximity
     - latency
         - Use latency based routing when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the lowest latency
     - weighted
     - multivalue answer
 - DNS cache
+- rues
+    - CNAME record, charged
+        - an alias record can only redirect queries to selected AWS resources such as S3 buckets, CloudFront distributions, and another record in the same Route 53 hosted zone; however a CNAME record can redirect DNS queries to any DNS record
+    - Alias record, no charge,
+        - can create an alias record at the top node of a DNS namespace, also known as the zone apex, however, you cannot create a CNAME record for the top node of the DNS namespace,
+    - MX record, specifies the names of your mail servers
+    - NS record, identifies the name servers for the hosted zones

 ### Load Balancer
 - Application Load Balancer